damianhakert/damianhakert.github.io/source/posts/2016-06-10-ssg-overview-gitlab-pages-part-2.html.md

 (`{% for post in site.posts %}`), all of them would be displayed as items of an unordered list of posts, within links for their respective paths.

-Of course, you can adapt the HTML structure according to your needs.
+Of course, we can adapt the HTML structure according to our needs.
 Also, we can use the blog-aware structure to create different kinds of dynamic insertion.
 For example, we could use them to display multiple things within the same category, as a collection of photos, books, etc. So, each time we add a new item, the SSG uses it's template